Preeyal/IPL/README.md

 # Overview
-_The key aspects for the project is as follows_:
+_The key aspects for the project is as follows_: \n

 1.**Identify top performers:** Analyze Man of the Match awards to identify top-performing players throughout the IPL seasons.

 2.**Assess first batting advantage:** Explore the outcomes of matches based on the first batting team, considering win-by-runs data, and analyze team-wise wins in bar graphs.